810Teams/video-game-sales/README.md

 # Video-Game-Sales
 This project is a part of the subject Problem Solving in Information Technology <i>(PSIT)</i>, Faculty of Information Technology, King Mongkut's Institute of Technology Ladkrabang <i>(KMITL)</i>.

-This project is mainly about doing data analysis.
+This project is about doing data analysis.
 We've chosen the title <i>Video Game Sales</i> for this project.
+Our main target is to determine factors that affects the video game sales and reasons why.

 <b>Project Site:</b> https://810teams.github.io/Video-Game-Sales/ <i>(Last Updated: 13th December 2017)</i>